For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Emergency tax

-If you've been put on the emergency tax code, you're probably paying more tax than you're supposed to and could also be owed a refund.
+If you've been put on an emergency tax code, you may be paying more tax than you need to and, as such, could be owed a refund.

-This sometimes happens when you start a new job or start working for a new employer after you've been self-employed and HMRC doesn't have enough information on your income for the current tax year.
+This sometimes happens when you start a new job.
+Another reason can be if you work for a new employer after you've been self-employed and HMRC doesn't have enough information on your income for the current tax year.

-Get more information on emergency tax and tax codes.
-For more reasons why you could be due a refund, check out our guide to tax refunds.
+Get more information on emergency tax and tax codes on the government's website.
+And, for more reasons why you could be due a refund, check out our guide to tax refunds.

 If coronavirus has taught us anything, it's this: always take out insurance on holidays.
 Always.

-In fact, taking out insurance on all big purchases is a no-brainer, whether it's mobile phone insurance, a holiday, your car or student contents insurance.
-How many times have you almost dropped your iPhone screen-first onto a rock-hard floor and dreaded picking it up to assess the damage?
+In fact, taking out insurance on all big purchases can be worthwhile, whether it's mobile phone insurance, a holiday, your car or student contents insurance.

-Paying just a little bit every month could save you from being financially shipwrecked in the future.
-Some insurance purchases come with serious perks too, like one year of 2-for-1 cinema tickets for just £1.55.
+Paying just a little bit every month could potentially save you from facing big payments later on if something goes wrong.
+Some insurance purchases come with perks too, like one year of 2-for-1 cinema tickets for just a couple of pounds.

-But most of the switching process is automated now, especially when it comes to switching bank accounts.
+You might assume that switching accounts will be a hassle.
+But, most of the switching process is automated now, especially when switching bank accounts.

-You could try phoning your current provider and saying very nicely that you're thinking of going elsewhere because you've found a better broadband deal.
-This could nudge the customer services assistant into offering you a better package than your current one.
+If you've found a better broadband deal elsewhere, you could call your current provider to let them know you're thinking about leaving.
+This could nudge the customer services assistant to offer you a better package than your current one.

-There are occasions where it may cost about the same.
-But, a SIM only contract will likely come with a better data allowance and greater flexibility.
+There are occasions when it may cost about the same.
+But, you might find a SIM only contract comes with a better data allowance and greater flexibility, so it's still worth checking.